dwanev/NUTS/README.md

 # NUTS
-Suplimentary Material For the Paper
+Supplementary Material For the Paper